-Source Performance Indicators Definition and unit of Measure Data collection method & Source Disag- gregation Frequency of Data Collection Base- line LOP Target 1 CI: A DVANCE II npact Indicator Custom Indicator OC: Outcome Indicator OP: Output Indica tor FTF: Feed d the Future ir ndicator F: F System In dicator OP1 CI Number of direct project beneficiaries Definition: An individual is a direct beneficiary if s/he comes into direct contact with the set of interventions (goods or services) provided by the project.
+Source Performance Indicators Definition and unit of Measure Data collection method & Source Disag- gregation Frequency of Data Collection Base- line LOP Target mpact Indicator ustom Indicator OC: Outcome Indicator OP: Output Indica tor FTF: Feed d the Future in ndicator F: F System In dicator ess of agricultural Value chains in Ghana OP1 CI Number of direct project beneficiaries Definition: An individual is a direct beneficiary if s/he comes into direct contact with the set of interventions (goods or services) provided by the project.
 The intervention needs to be significant, meaning that if the individual is merely contacted or touched by an activity through brief attendance at a meeting or gathering, s/he should not be counted as beneficiary.
 Individuals who receive training or benefit from programsupported technical assistance or service provision are considered direct beneficiaries.
-Unit of measure: Number Regular Beneficiary activity records into a database. ary region recorded and into reported 0 LOP: 113,000 45% women R 1.1 DC1 Increased p Gross margins per hectare for selected crops (in GHS) under marketing arrangements fostered by the activity Definition: The gross margin is the difference between the total value of production of the agricultural product (crop) and the cost of producing that item, divided by the total number of units in production.
-Gross revenue = average price x total production Net revenue = gross revenue - purchased input cost Gross margin = net revenue divided by area planted 1) Baseline and impact Evaluation.
-2) Annual survey in conjunction with data collected from a sample of monitored farmers Targeted Value chain and Sex of farmers Data recorded and reported annually Maize Male: 277.21 Female: 289.76 Rice Male: 259.4 Female: 249.98 Maize Male: 542 Female: 547 Rice: Male: 1,190 Female: 1,121 Soy Male: 552 Female: 572
+Unit of measure: Number Regular Beneficiary activity records into a database.
+Sex and region Data recorded and reported quarterly 0 LOP: 113,000 45% women IR 1.1 Increased p oroductivity of targ geted commodities OC1 FTF Gross margins per hectare for selected crops (in GHS) under marketing arrangements fostered by the activity Definition: The gross margin is the difference between the total value of production of the agricultural product (crop) and the cost of producing that item, divided by the total number of units in production.
+Gross revenue = average price x total production Net revenue = gross revenue - purchased input cost Gross margin = net revenue divided by area planted Unit of measure: US dollar 1) Baseline and impact Evaluation.
+2) Annual survey in conjunction with data collected from a sample of monitored farmers Targeted Value chain and Sex of farmers Data recorded and reported annually Maize Male: 277.21 Female: 289.76 Rice Male: 259.4 Female: 249.98 Soy Male: 316.02 Maize Male: 840 Female: 790 Rice: Male: 1,400 Female: 1,250 Soy Male: 700 Female: 600

-1 Targets were revised based on the baseline survey findings and FY14 and FY15 achievements.
+&lt;sup>1 Targets were revised based on the baseline survey findings and FY14 and FY15 achievements.
 FY targets are presented in Annex 1